rasmusab/officialcocktails/officialcocktails.com/content/cocktails/clover_club.md

 - Double-strain the cocktail to remove any seeds or ice shards and serve it in a chilled cocktail glass.
 - Garnish the drink with a fresh raspberry or a lemon twist for an extra touch of elegance.

-## Alcohol-free alternative to a Clover Club
+## Alcohol-free alternative to the Clover Club

 One alcohol-free alternative to the famous cocktail, Clover Club, is a mocktail made with fresh ingredients such as raspberries or strawberries, fresh lime juice, egg white, and simple syrup or honey.
 This mocktail is a refreshing, tart and mildly sweet drink, and could be served with a garnish of fresh berries or a lime wheel.
 The addition of the egg white provides extra frothiness to the drink, which resembles the texture of the original Clover Club cocktail.
 Another non-alcoholic option could be a fruity blend of pomegranate and cranberry juices, mixed with fresh lemon and lime juice and topped with club soda, creating a tangy and bubbly drink.
 This alternative to Clover Club provides a flavorful and fun way to enjoy a mocktail, without sacrificing taste and creativity.